-Select the Edit button at the top right of the Liveboard.
+Select the Edit button at the upper right of the Liveboard.
 If this button is grayed out, you do not have edit privileges for the Liveboard.
 To resolve this, contact your administrator or the creator of the Liveboard.

 In the top menu bar, select Add filters.
 Note that you need access to the underlying data source to be able to filter a Liveboard.

-Under Default values > Include, select the values to include in your answer.
+Under Default values > Include, select the values to include in your Answer.

 See Liveboard filters for more information.

 You can leverage Liveboards to gain insights into your data in several ways.
-Answer Explorer, ThoughtSpot’s AI-guided exploration of answers and headline metrics within Liveboards, provides you with valuable suggestions on how to explore and understand your data.
+Answer Explorer, ThoughtSpot’s AI-guided exploration of Answers and headline metrics within Liveboards, provides you with valuable suggestions on how to explore and understand your data.
 The feature suggests ways to answer questions that are relevant to many other users, and it takes into account your own ThoughtSpot history.
-Use Answer Explorer to filter an answer or headline, run comparisons, replace items in an answer, or add additional elements to an answer.
+Use Answer Explorer to filter an Answer or headline, run comparisons, replace items in an Answer, or add additional elements to an Answer.

 Liveboards always have the most current data.
 If you follow a Liveboard or a KPI, you can schedule regular updates on that Liveboard or pinned headline, and track its changes.

-You can also drill down on any answer in a Liveboard.
+You can also drill down on any Answer in a Liveboard.
 See Drilling down.